 Stone made his acting debut in the 1995 film “Gordy.”
 “Gordy,” a heartwarming story featured Doug as Luke McAllister, a struggling musician.
 Gordy paved the way for stone’s acting career and as well featured several of his songs.
 In 2011 Doug moved on to another movie role, “When the Storm God Rides,” a Thomas E. Kelly film.

-Now- 28 years, 8 #1 singles, 15 Top 5 singles, and millions and millions of album sales later- the singer of timeless country hits like "A Jukebox with a Country Song" and "In a different Light" is still running the roads hard performing to dedicated fans all across the nation.
-With a new record slated for release in the Fall of 2018, Doug Stone continues to produce pure country gold.
+Now in 2022- 32 years, 8 #1 singles, 15 top 10 singles, and over 10 Million album sales later, the singer of timeless country hits like “A Jukebox with a Country Song” & “In a Different Light” is still running the roads performing to dedicated fans all across the nation.
+Sharing his testimony of a close relationship with the Lord after several years of alcohol abuse, a nearly 5 years sober Stone is at the top of his game once again.
+With a new acoustic project of re-recorded hits slated for release in 2022, Doug Stone continues to produce pure country gold.